simon-javier/backup-manuscript-thesis/main.typ

 ==== EfficientNetV2-S
 EfficientNetV2, proposed by @tan_efficientnetv2_2021, is the successor to EfficientNet and was designed to achieve faster training and improved parameter efficiency.
 The “S” (small) variant balances accuracy and computational requirements, using fused MBConv layers and progressive learning strategies such as variable image resizing and adaptive regularization scheduling.
 With 21.5 million parameters and 8.37 GFLOPS, EfficientNetV2S achieves high accuracy with relatively fewer resources, making it suitable for healthcare deployment where efficiency and scalability are critical.
 Its role in this study is to represent modern efficiency-oriented CNNs.

+#figure(
+  image("./img/efficientnet-archi.png"),
+  caption: flex-caption(
+    [Architecture of EfficientNetV2-S #cite(<zhao_diagnostic_2024>, form: "normal")],
+    [Architecture of EfficientNetV2-S]
+  )
+) <efficientnet-archi>

+@efficientnet-archi shows the architecture of EfficientNetV2-S. According to @tan_efficientnetv2_2021, EfficientNetV2 introduces training-aware Neural Architecture Search (NAS) and scaling to optimize both accuracy and training efficiency.
+The architecture combines Fused-MBConv blocks in early layers for faster training and traditional MBConv blocks in later stages for parameter efficiency.
+Each block uses depthwise separable convolutions with varying expansion ratios, complemented by squeeze-and-excitation optimization.
+The network employs progressive learning, gradually increasing image size and adjusting regularization during training, which improves convergence speed while maintaining strong generalization.
+This design makes EfficientNetV2-S particularly effective for transfer learning scenarios with limited computational resources.

 ==== SwinV2-T
 Swin Transformer V2 #cite(<liu_swin_2022>, form: "normal") builds on the original Swin Transformer by introducing residual-post-norm and scaled cosine attention, improving training stability for deep models.
 It also addresses the “resolution gap” problem, enabling pretrained models to transfer more effectively to higher resolutions—a feature relevant in medical imaging where fine details matter.
 The Tiny variant (SwinV2-T) has approximately 28.4 million parameters and 5.94 GFLOPs, making it a lightweight alternative compared to Base or Large variants.
 Despite its efficiency, it still benefits from hierarchical self-attention and the ability to model long-range dependencies, providing a transformer-based counterpart to convolutional architectures in nail feature classification.

+#figure(
+  image("./img/swinfig.png"),
+  caption: flex-caption(
+    [Swin Transformer vs Swin Transformer V2 #cite(<rastogi_papers_2024>, form: "normal")], [Swin Transformer vs Swin Transformer V2]
+  )
+) <swinfig>

+@swinfig shows the architecture of Swin Transformer V2.
+According to @liu_swin_2022, SwinV2 employs a hierarchical structure with shifted window-based self-attention mechanisms that compute attention within non-overlapping local windows, then shift window partitions between layers to enable cross-window connections.
+The architecture introduces three key innovations: residual-post-normalization for improved training stability, scaled cosine attention to replace dot-product attention for better transferability across resolutions, and log-spaced continuous position bias to handle varying window sizes.
+The network begins with a patch embedding layer that splits the input into non-overlapping patches, followed by four stages of Swin Transformer blocks with patch merging layers between stages to progressively reduce spatial resolution while increasing feature dimensionality.

 ==== ConvNeXt-Tiny
 Upon observing that RegNetY-16GF is computationally more demanding despite having a comparable number of parameters and GFLOPs to VGG16, the researchers opted to replace it with ConvNeXt-Tiny.
 This decision was motivated by the need to conduct multiple experiments efficiently, as ConvNeXt-Tiny offers a favorable balance between performance and computational cost.
-Introduced by Liu et al. (2022), ConvNeXt demonstrated competitive or superior performance compared to Vision Transformers across various benchmarks, while retaining the advantages of convolutional inductive biases that make training more stable and efficient on smaller datasets.
+Introduced by @liu_swin_2022, ConvNeXt demonstrated competitive or superior performance compared to Vision Transformers across various benchmarks, while retaining the advantages of convolutional inductive biases that make training more stable and efficient on smaller datasets.
 The Tiny variant, in particular, was chosen because it offers a favorable trade-off between accuracy and computational cost, with approximately 28 million parameters, making it more practical for experimentation in a resource-constrained environment such as Google Colab.

+#figure(
+  image("./img/convnextfig.png"),
+  caption: flex-caption(
+    [ConvNext-Tiny Architecture #cite(<zhao_diagnostic_2024>, form: "normal")],
+    [ConvNext-Tiny Architecture]
+  )
+) <convnextfig>

+@convnextfig shows the architecture of ConvNeXt.
+According to @liu_swin_2022, ConvNeXt modernizes the standard ResNet architecture by systematically adopting design choices from Vision Transformers while maintaining a pure convolutional approach.
+The network employs a hierarchical structure with four stages, using patchify stems with larger convolutional kernels (4×4, stride 4) instead of aggressive early downsampling.
+Each stage consists of inverted bottleneck blocks inspired by transformers, featuring depthwise 7×7 convolutions, LayerNorm for improved training stability, GELU activation functions, and fewer activation functions and normalization layers compared to traditional CNNs.
+The architecture also incorporates separate downsampling layers between stages, achieving competitive performance with transformers while benefiting from convolutional efficiency and simpler training dynamics.

+@model-table presents the baseline performance metrics of the selected models on the ImageNet classification benchmark, as reported in the official PyTorch model repository.
+Top-1 accuracy measures the percentage of images for which the model's highest-confidence prediction matches the true label, while Top-5 accuracy evaluates whether the correct label appears within the model's top five predictions.
+The parameter count and GFLOPs (giga floating-point operations) quantify model size and computational complexity, respectively.
+These standardized metrics provide a basis for comparing architectural efficiency: while VGG-16 demonstrates relatively modest accuracy (71.59% Top-1) with high computational cost (138.4M parameters, 15.47 GFLOPs), modern architectures such as EfficientNetV2-S achieve substantially higher accuracy (84.23% Top-1) with significantly fewer parameters (21.5M) and reduced computational requirements (8.37 GFLOPs).

 #figure(
   text(size: 10pt)[